 Appreciation for history and civic institutions is integral to education.
 (Dee, 2005) Playwright Edward Albee asserts that every artist, every professional has the basic responsibility to learn the history of his craft.
 Because real estate is such a big factor in the country's history – Louisiana Purchase, land grants, national parks, highway system, government guaranteed housing finance, agricultural subsidies, rights to place experience championed through civil rights, etc. - one would expect that introductory real estate principles textbooks would provide overview coverage of the history of real estate and its institutions, and how that history has informed the country's history and civic institutions.
 This knowledge is important to enable more informed, competent, and responsible functioning in the first and foremost real estate role, as a citizen with responsibility to steward places.
 Further, exposure to real estate history and institutions encourages active civic engagement in the place stewardship role and community action, for "civic knowledge promotes political participation."
 (Galston, 2003, P.32)

 It is well accepted that the introductory course to a discipline provides an overview of the entire field, covering topics that might be explored in a more advanced course in one or a few chapters—or in a section within a single chapter.
 Balance, comprehensiveness, and connection to contemporary culture and society are common attributes of the basic text serving different academic disciplines; not so, however, for the majority of real estate texts and the collection of real estate texts.
 Beyond shortfalls in the introductory course, graduates of real estate programs are ill-prepared for the challenges that they may confront in the business environment.
-(Chambers, Holm, and Worzala, 20__) While the industry wishes graduates of university educational programs to be able to think critically, solve problems, and communicate effectively, (Equinox, 2003) the content of many of the introductory real estate principles textbooks do not provide the knowledge to do this.
+(Chambers, Holm, and Worzala, 20__) While the industry wishes graduates of university educational programs to be able to think critically, solve problems, and communicate effectively, (ULI, 2003) the content of many of the introductory real estate principles textbooks do not provide the knowledge to do this.

 Since these introductory real estate principles textbooks tend to place excessive emphases on law and brokerage and to be more descriptive than decision-oriented, students’ abilities to make choices within the broad real estate marketplace disproportionately turn on their professors’ teaching and/or a student learning independently what is not in the textbook.
 But since professors tend in fact to teach what is in the textbooks, (Epley, 1996) students completing an introductory real estate course tend to have only limited knowledge and skill to make decisions within the broad real estate marketplace.

 The deficient caliber and character of the introductory real estate principles textbooks is particularly sobering, inasmuch as professors tend to approach teaching through what has been described as the 'text-book' model which involves "adopting a text, and teaching whatever is in the book."
 (Epley, 1996, p.
 232) As a consequence, students may remember little from the introductory course that is intended to provide a foundation for more advanced courses and lack clarity concerning how contents of that course connect "to the broad mosaic that is their major."
-(Butler, et al, 1998) That the academy collectively accepts what is offered in the introductory real estate principles textbooks in a passive learning environment (Butler, et al, 1998) is reflected by Born's observation in 2001 that the recent literature had not explored the "components of a university-level real estate course of instruction."
+(Butler, et al., 1998) That the academy collectively accepts what is offered in the introductory real estate principles textbooks in a passive learning environment (Butler, et al., 1998) is reflected by Born's observation in 2001 that the recent literature had not explored the "components of a university-level real estate course of instruction."
 (Born, 2001) The conclusion is that the learning resources for undergraduate real estate education have scarcely been examined in the literature.

 INTENDED AUDIENCE AND LEVEL